jupyter-book/mystmd/docs/quickstart.md

 **Looking for JupyterBook docs?**

 The `myst` CLI is not the same as [JupyterBook](https://jupyterbook.org/), which uses the Sphinx documentation engine!
-You can read about the [history of `mystjs` development](./background.md).
+You can read about the [history of `mystmd` development](./background.md).
-The content that you build is compatible between tools in the MyST ecosystem, however, this tutorial focuses on the `mystjs` tools and CLI.
+The content that you build is compatible between tools in the MyST ecosystem, however, this tutorial focuses on the `mystmd` tools and CLI.

-`mystjs` has capabilities beyond JupyterBook, for example exporting to scientific PDF documents, and you can use the two tools together! 💚
+`mystmd` has capabilities beyond JupyterBook, for example exporting to scientific PDF documents, and you can use the two tools together! 💚
 :::
 ::::